freedomofpress/securedrop-dev-docs/docs/seen_by_feature.rst

 **Security Properties**

 - Only tracks journalist viewing actions, never source actions
-- **Journalist Interface:** "Seen" means items have been downloaded, not necessarily opened
-- **Client:** "Seen" means messages/replies have been viewed; no information about whether files have been downloaded or opened
+- Conveys limited information about whether items have been fully viewed (note differences between SecureDrop Client and Journalist Interface enumerated above)
 - Viewing status is available to all journalists